daormar/debasher/doc/design_doc_resident.md

    Confirmed on 2026-09-20.
 2. Writer: on a stop that means the node has finished for good, send `CLOSE` last (after whatever is already queued), then close; a halt sends none (point 3).
-3. Reader: ends only on `CLOSE` or on a stop request.
+3. Reader: ends only on a stop request (after a `CLOSE` it keeps reading and drops what follows, see point 3).
 With ghost connections (transport decision below) it never sees EOF, so there is nothing to reopen.
 A truncated line left by a writer that died mid-write can no longer be delimited by EOF (today it kills the reader with a `JSONDecodeError`): handled by the resync line, see below.